Weighted Null Space Fitting (WNSF): A Link between The Prediction Error Method and Subspace Identification: Introduction

-Since the publication of the Ho-Kalman algorithm \cite{Ho1966effective}, significant efforts have been made to improve SIMs.
-Key developments include direct estimation of the Hankel matrix \cite{Larimore1990canonical,Van1994n4sid,Verahegen1992subspace}, parallel estimation of several high-order ARX models \cite{Qin2005novel,Chiuso2007role}, and addressing bias in closed-loop settings \cite{Verhaegen1993application,Jansson2003subspace,Ljung1996subspace,Qin2003closed,Chiuso2005consistency}.
-While most SIMs focus on the range space of the extended observability matrix, some approaches have shifted attention to the null space \cite{Ottersten1994subspace, Viberg1997analysis}, where an optimal estimate of the observability matrix's null space is obtained using a two-step least-squares method.
-Null space fitting offers the advantage of deriving optimal weighting, making it an important heuristic for our method.
-However, to fully parameterize the null space, certain canonical forms are required, which makes this approach less convenient for MIMO systems.
-Additionally, estimating the null space still requires an SVD step to explicitly obtain the observability matrix.
-Recent work \cite{De2019least, De2020least} has reformulated the least-squares realization of autonomous LTI systems as an eigenvalue problem, solved using block Macaulay matrices.
+During the half century since the publication of the Ho-Kalman algorithm \cite{Ho1966effective}, numerous efforts have been made to develop improved SIMs.
+Some significant contributions include estimating a Hankel matrix of Markov parameters directly in a unstructured manner \cite{Larimore1990canonical,Van1994n4sid,Verahegen1992subspace}, estimating multiple high-order ARX (HOARX) models in parallel \cite{Qin2005novel,Chiuso2007role}, and addressing the bias issue in closed-loop settings \cite{Verhaegen1993application,Jansson2003subspace,Ljung1996subspace,Qin2003closed,Chiuso2005consistency}.
+For a thorough expos\'es of SIMs, we refer to \cite{Qin2006overview,Veen2013closed}.
+When reducing a high order model to a state-space model, most SIMs focus on estimating the range space of the Hankel matrix via SVD.
+Meanwhile, a few exceptions exist, such as the null space fitting method in \cite{Viberg1997analysis,Swindlehust1995subspace,Jansson1996linear}, where an optimal estimate of the null space of the observability matrix is obtained by a two-step weighted least-squares (WLS).
+The null space fitting method enables the possibility to derive an optimal weighting compared to classical SIMs, which is an important heuristic for our method.
+However, since the optimal weighting matrix depends on the true observability matrix which is unknown, this method still requires a SVD step to explicitly obtain the observability matrix.
+Given the close relationship between SVD and the total least-squares (TLS) problem, the approximate realization problem was treated as a special global TLS problem in \cite{Markovsky2005application}, where a kernel representation of the system is used.
+Related studies can be found in \cite{De1993structured,Markovsky2007overview}.
+While the TLS solution has the potential of improving the accuracy in small samples, it can be shown as in \cite{Stoica1995weighted,He2025range} that the TLS and least-squares estimates have the same asymptotic properties.
+Recently, it was highlighted in \cite{De2019least, De2020least} that the least-squares optimal realization of autonomous LTI systems can be reformulated as a multi-parameter eigenvalue problem.
+This problem can be solved by applying forward shift recursions to a given set of multivariate polynomial equations, generating so-called block Macaulay matrices.
+A key concept therein is the elimination of the state vector by leveraging the Cayley-Hamilton theorem \cite[Th.
+2.4.3.2]{Horn2012matrix}, with similar ideas also discussed in \cite{Nicolai2023realizing}.
 This perspective sheds some new light in understanding the identification of a state-space model.
-However, it demands large-scale numerical algorithms when dealing with extensive data sets.
-In terms of performance, it is demonstrated through asymptotic tools that SIMs are generally consistent with open-loop data, and some methods are asymptotically equivalent \cite{Chiuso2007relation}.
-In particular, the canonical variate analysis (CVA) \cite{Larimore1990canonical} method achieves the optimal accuracy among available weighting choices of the SVD step when the measured inputs are white \cite{Larimore1996statistical}, however, simulation studies indicate that it is not asymptotically efficient \cite{Chiuso2007role}.
+However, the solution of the proposed eigenvalue problem demands large-scale numerical linear algebra algorithms, and these methods are not yet applicable to larger sample sizes.
+Regarding the statistical properties of SIMs, asymptotic results on their consistency and asymptotic normality have been established in the literature \cite{Deistler1995consistency,Peternell1996statistical,Jansson1998consistency,Bauer1999consistency,Knudsen2001consistency,Bauer2000analysis,Gustafsson2002subspace,Bauer2005asymptotic,Chiuso2004asymptotic,Chiuso2005consistency,Chiuso2007relation,Chiuso2007role}.
+More recently, their statistical properties have been further investigated in the non-asymptotic regime \cite{Tsiamis2019finite,Oymak2021revisiting,He2025finite,Bakshi2023new}.
+In particular, the canonical variate analysis (CVA) \cite{Larimore1990canonical} method achieves the optimal accuracy in the absence of exogenous inputs \cite{Larimore1996statistical}, however, there is no formal proof to show that it is not asymptotically efficient when exogenous inputs are involved \cite{Chiuso2007role}.
 Currently, the quest for an asymptotically efficient SIM is still open \cite{Qin2006overview,Chiuso2007relation}.